iridium-browser/website/pages/faq.md

 layout:				faq
 title:				FAQ
 subtitle:			Frequently Asked Questions
-description:		"Frequently Asked Questions: Learn more about Iridium Browser and its features such as updating the browser, synching bookmarks, default search engine, audio/video player, extensions and add ons, etc."
+description:		Learn more about Iridium Browser and its features such as updating the browser, synching bookmarks, extensions, default search engine and much more.
 hotpic:				"/assets/images/hotpics/Iridium-hotpic-faq.png"
 menu:				4
 link:				/faq